mohamed-mahdy-bakerysoft/hide-lab.github.io/index.md

 ---

 ## About Our Lab
-Our lab is dedicated to exploring [brief description of research].
+Our lab is dedicated to exploring deception in hybrid societies, namely societies where humans and machines interact as agents.

 We specialize in:
 - Topic 1